rgrams/ross_project_timer/README.md

 - Pause (& Resume when paused): Pauses and resumes the timer.

+- Pause on window switch: Toggle off to make the timer keep counting up when the editor window is not in focus.

-- Reset Time: Resets the elapsed time to zero
+- Reset Time: Resets the elapsed time to zero.
+Pops up a confirm dialog so you don't do it by mistake.

 - Add Time: Adds the amount of time selected in the input box to the elapsed time.
             (Select a negative value to subtract time.)

 - Close Menu: closes the menu.
 (Or you can press escape or click on something else.)

+##Other Features

+You can right-click on the plugin button to quickly pause and resume.

 ##Bugs / Feedback

 Currently there is one error that I know about.
 If you deactivate the plugin it gives this error message:

      ERROR: set_persisting: Condition ' !props.has(p_name) ' is true.
           At: core/globals.cpp:100

-I'm trying to figure out why, however it doesn't actually seem to cause any problems.
+However, every plugin I've tried, even the official ones, give this error message.
+It doesn't actually seem to cause any problems.
 If you know anything about this error, let me know.

 If you find any other bugs or have some feedback about things you would like to see changed or added, make an issue here on github, or you can contact me directly through my website: http://rossgrams.com/